dachauan/ioBroker.openknx/README.md

 GA import generates a communication object folder structure following the ga main-group/middle-group scheme.
 Each groupaddress is an oject with following automatically generated data.

+IoBroker state roles (https://github.com/ioBroker/ioBroker/blob/master/doc/STATE_ROLES.md) have value 'state' by default.
+Some more granular values are derieved from the DPT, for example Date or Switch.

+Autoread is set to false where it is clear from the DPT that this is a trigger signal.
+This applies to scene numbers.

     {
     "_id": "path.and.name.to.object",                       //derieved from the KNX structure "type": "state",